rmgibbo/wetfe/docs/glossary.md

 stagger threshold, STh
 : A property of NPC combatants that sets how much damage they must suffer on a single turn to become staggered.

-technique
-: A physical action, performed by a being on their turn during an encounter.

 trait
 : A type of ability that grants a passive effect to a character.
-Traits are not rolled (as actions and reactions are), and typically modify other abilities -- or the general rules of the game -- for a character.
+Traits are not rolled (as skills and reactions are), and typically modify other abilities -- or the general rules of the game -- for a character.

 trauma
 : Long-term crippling effects, such as from grave injuries or overwhelmingly stressful events.
-Trauma prevents a character from enjoying the full recuperating effects of sound rests, and are typically difficult to cure.
+Trauma prevents a character from enjoying the full recuperating effects of sound rests, and are typically difficult to alleviate.

 trauma chip, Ⓣ
 : The unit and representation of trauma.
 They accumulate above soul chips Ⓢ on the fatigue stack, where each trauma chip prevents one soul chip from being recovered after any sound rest the character takes.
 They persist until explicitly relieved by an ability, or special effect.